-How to Create a QR Code for Payment Online
+How to Create a QR Code for Payment (Step-by-Step Guide)

 Illustration of a customer scanning a QR code on a smartphone to make a payment at checkout.